What is yours? 40, 30, 12 or maybe even 0 degrees? You should know. It could be causing your pain.

 This is also the case with neck pain.
 When normal alignment is lost, pain, headaches, dizziness, and general stiffness can result.
 Even arm pain described as a “pinched nerve” can result of your neck being out of alignment.

 While not always perfectly correlated, in my clinical practice, I see many patients who have lost their normal alignment from the side (curve) suffering from more pain, disability, arthritis, and ability to move than those with normal alignment.

-With our ever-increasing sedentary lifestyle, our constant sitting, and our addicted to “looking-down” posture on our phones – are spines are taking a beating.
+With our ever-increasing sedentary lifestyle, our constant sitting, and our addicted to “looking-down” posture on our phones – our spines are taking a beating.
 Every day we wake up and do it again (hopefully you sleep in the correct position to give your spine a rest).
-This causes pain and degeneration (spinal arthritis) and decreased our enjoyment in life.
+This causes pain and degeneration (spinal arthritis) and decreases our enjoyment in life.